This Is How To Choose Keywords For Your Dental Marketing

 Here are a few examples of review-based keywords:

 - Top LA dentists for kids

 Any variation on these might be effective as a keyword for your dental practice.

 If you want to use a review-based keyword theme, you can do it by using the following techniques:

-- Claim your dental practice on review sites like Yelp and Google My Business
+- Claim your dental practice on review sites like Yelp and Google Business Profile

 - Link out to reviews from your website or embed them on your page